 (click for north window view – coffee and masks)

-Tuesday May 5, 2020
+Tuesday, May 5th, 2020

 The most recent Covid Entry, CE 49, concluded with “Covid has killed more Americans than the Vietnam War.”
-In mid-October 2020, when this entry is sent, the number of Americans who will have died of Covid-19 will be close to four times the number of Americans who died in the Vietnam War.
+In mid-October 2020, as this entry is about to be sent, the number of Americans who have died of Covid-19 will be close to four times the number of Americans who died in the Vietnam War.
 The reaction to these deaths by disease has been quite different than those caused by war.